My Secret Cheat Sheet of Sales Questions that Really Work

 6. What factors will you use to make your decision?

-Finding out the criteria used to make buying decisions will give a leg up when it comes to making the sale.
+Finding out the criteria used to make buying decisions will give you a leg up when it comes to making the sale.
 Once you know the guidelines the company uses for making purchases, you can create sales presentations to address them all.

 7. What is your timeline for implementation?